julgalalv/RNA-secondary-structure-prediction/README.md

 ```

 ## Notes
- * The script automatically detects your platform and runs the version of clingo you require, so you don't have to worry about the bin folder or which clingo executable you have to use.
+ * The script automatically detects your platform and runs the version of clingo 5.4 you require, so you don't have to worry about the bin folder or which clingo executable you have to use.
+Clingo releases can be found in https://github.com/potassco/clingo/releases.
  * The script automatically checks if java is installed.
 If not, VARNA applet is not executed and no image is generated.

 ## Pipeline